plusemon/plusemon/README.md

 ## Hi there 👋
 Myself, **Mohammad Emon Khan**.

-Passionate web developer with a flair for creating elegant solutions in the least amount of time to build responsive web application using modern technology.
+Passionate web developer with a flair for creating elegant solutions to build responsive web application using modern technology.

 🎓 Studing Bachelors's in Business Administration from Govt.
 Devedra College.